nokshes/nokshes/ChatBotArchitecture.md

 > - [ ] Update Routines
 > - [ ] Raise a Medical Emergency Alert
 > - [ ] Call for donation or help
+> - [ ] Can create a push requests for new resource collection
+> - [ ] Transfer admin role to a different user

 ### Principles:
 * There will be exactly two admins for each class